SierraSoftworks/git-tool/docs/config/services.md

+---
+description: Configure Git-Tool to talk to any Git hosting service you want.
+---

 # Services

 Git Tool has been written to support a wide range of Git servers and allows you to add your own via the config file.
 This enables you to interact with most common hosted Git services as well as your own on-premise ones.